mmesh/docs/docs/platform/administration/account.md

 ---
-title: Account Settings
+title: "Account Settings"
-description: Learn how to manage your mmesh account and configure third-party integrations.
+description: "Learn how to manage your mmesh account and configure third-party integrations."
 ---

 # Account Administration